philschanely/course-ux/src/pages/activities/project-1.md

 * Ideally each session should be a contextual inquiry interview involving active intervention (observing, interpretting, etc.).
 * At the least, conduct a structured use-case session where you determine a set of tasks and questions for the user *in advance.* Then walk through the prompts with them and observe as they try to complete the tasks.
 * Record data from each session.
-Then synthesize the data into a user testing report that includes the following:
+Then synthesize the data into a user research report that includes the following:
     * *Research overview:*
         * Number of sessions you conducted
         * Generally speaking, the nature/structure of each session